MicrosoftDocs/windows-insider/wip/check-flighting-status.md

 ## Run the winver command

 Need a quick, easy way to pull up your Windows details?
-Just type **winver** into the search on your Taskbar, then select it to run the command.
+Just type **winver** into the search on your taskbar, then select it to run the command.
 A window will open telling you which version and Insider Preview build you’re on.

 ![The About Windows module that pops up from running the winver command, highlighting the Build 20211 the device is on.](images/winver.jpg "Channels overview and how rings move to them.")